 Aside from the grave issue that was decided, the finding that abortion is part of a constitutional 'right of privacy' is considered an overreach of judicial power even by some legal scholars who describe themselves as 'prochoice'.
 The 'reasoning' was based on 'penumbras' the justices claim to have seen in the constitution.

-Did you know that the two plaintiffs in the Roe and Doe cases, Norma McCorvey and the late Sandra Cano, have filed affidavits to the effect that they were manipulated into their roles and that the decisions should be overturned?
-You would think that this development would be considered unprecedented in Supreme Court history, but apparently Chris Matthews, Diane Sawyer, the New York Times, etc. forgot to inform you.
+Did you know that the two plaintiffs in the Roe and Doe cases, Norma McCorvey and Sandra Cano, have filed affidavits to the effect that they were manipulated into their roles and that the decisions should be overturned?
+You would think that this development would be considered unprecedented in Supreme Court history, but I guess Chris Matthews, Katie Couric, the New York Times, etc. forgot to inform you.

 One fact that is becoming evident that abortion-on-demand is not such a great thing for women.
 Abortion has left many women emotionally and sometimes physically scarred.
-Campaigns such as Silent No More Awareness are tapping into this hidden anguish.
+Campaigns such as Silent No More and Women Deserve Better are tapping into this hidden anguish.

 Also evident is the effect on our society, with conflicting attitudes on how we treat not only the unborn, but also the sick, disabled and elderly.
 Consider the heart wrenching case of the judicially imposed death of Terri Schindler-Schiavo in 2005.
 Abortion has torn marriages and families apart, and led to a hardened and increasingly violent culture.
 The raging debate over embryonic stem cell research and human cloning shows the growing risk posed by a disregard for the dignity of every human life.

-So, we have had for the past forty four years, a culture that in some ways has grown cynical, forgoing the promise of a hopeful future for instant gratification, or more often, the resignation to unimaginative 'solutions' that pit mother against child or people against the planet.
+So, we have had for the past thirty eight years, a culture that in some ways has grown cynical, forgoing the promise of a hopeful future for instant gratification, or more often, the resignation to unimaginative 'solutions' that pit mother against child or people against the planet.
 One is reminded of a quote from the great Irish poet William Butler Yeats: